Mike's Place: Kashrut

 The Jerusalem location is kosher.
 The other locations are in primarily secular areas of Israel where Jews do not typically keep the laws of Shabbat.
 Therefore, if the locations were to be kosher they must close on Friday nights, a very popular night for bars in secular areas.

 Suicide bombing

-On April 30, 2003, a Palestinian suicide bombing perpetrated by British Muslims killed three civilians and wounded 50 others in Tel Aviv.
+On April 30, 2003, a Palestinian suicide bombing perpetrated by British Muslims killed three civilians and wounded 50 others at Mike's Place in Tel Aviv.